-I then move on to VSCO Cam for basic editing and applying artistic presets.
+I then move on to the VSCO app for basic editing and applying artistic presets.
 Lastly, I usually use Mextures to finalize my images.
 Mextures might look overly complex at first, but its gradient “Landscape Enhance” textures and the excellent sharpening tool have become an essential part of my editing process.

 Do you use any iPhone photography accessories?

-I’ve never used any accessories, but I’m thinking of buying a tripod for my iPhone to experiment with long-exposure shots.
+I’ve never used any accessories, but I’m thinking of buying a tripod for iPhone to experiment with long-exposure shots.